Johannes-01/WebSocketNotificationService/WebSocketNotificationService/MESSAGE_FORMATS.md

 ### Required Fields
 ✅ `targetChannel` - Must be a non-empty string
 ✅ `payload` - Must be an object
-✅ `payload.targetId` - Must be a non-empty string
+✅ `payload.chatId` - Must be a non-empty string (required for routing and permissions)
-✅ `payload.targetClass` - Must be "user", "org", "hub", or "project"
 ✅ `payload.eventType` - Must be a non-empty string
 ✅ `payload.content` - Can be any type (string, object, array, etc.)

+### Permission Requirements
+✅ User must be authenticated (Cognito JWT token)
+✅ User must have permission to access the specified `chatId`
+✅ Permission is verified before message publication

 ### Optional Field Rules